gradle/ge-export/README.md

 - Open a terminal window.

-- Copy ../ge-export/src/main/resources/POSTGRES.properties.template to POSTGRES.properties in same dir and fill in DB info.
+- Copy Copy POSTGRES.properties.template to POSTGRES.properties in same directory
+(i.e. src/main/resources/POSTGRES.properties) and fill in the information for the target PostgreSQL database that data will be exported to.

 - Run `./gradlew run -Dserver=https://your_server_name -Dhours=24 -DcreateDb` from the command line.